Ayazdi/tweetbot/README.md

 # Tweetbot
 ![data pipeline](./pipeline.png)
 ## Description
 This Dockerized data pipeline extract tweets with given tags from Twitter and store them into **MongoDB** as JSON file.
 Then, with an **ETL** job maintained on **Airflow** transforms and loads the metadata to **PostGreSQL** database.
-Tweetbot pipeline also analyzes the sentiment of the tweets via VaderSentiment and classify the sarcasm of them via deployed NLP model.
+Tweetbot pipeline also analyzes the sentiment of the tweets via VaderSentiment and checks if the they are sarcastic or not via deployed NLP model.
 Finally, it posts the sarcastic tweets to a Slack channel.

 ## Tech used:
 - Python